ZMYaro/paintz/test_plan.md

 		5. Cmd+Opt+Shift+= (Cmd+Opt++) on Apple device
 		6. Ctrl+PgUp in standalone window
 		7. Alt+V,I in standalone window
+		8. Ctrl+MouseWheelUp while the cursor is over the canvas
+		9. Touchpad pinch zoom in while the cursor is over the canvas
 	5. Zoom out with:
 		1. Toolbar button
 		2. Ctrl+Alt+-
 		3. Cmd+Opt+- on Apple device
 		4. Ctrl+PgDn in standalone window
 		5. Alt+V,O in standalone window
+		6. Ctrl+MouseWheelDown while the cursor is over the canvas
+		7. Touchpad pinch zoom out while the cursor is over the canvas
 	6. Fail to zoom in in tab with Ctrl+PgUp
 	7. Fail to zoom out in tab with Ctrl+PgDn
 	8. Zoom to 400% in standalone window with Alt+V,Z,L